HOME > MANCHESTER PRIDE INVESTIGATION

 Manchester City Council was also involved in this deception.
 Its Manchester Update website claimed that 300,000 people were expected at Manchester Europride 2003.
 The website has now disappeared, but you can see an archived copy of the page here.
 The manchesterupdate.org.uk domain name is still registered to 'Manchester City Council'.

-The 2003 article adds: 'with ticket sales at this stage looking extremely robust, the Operation Fundraiser target of £30,000 to charities and organisations looks realistic. ' Did the person who wrote this really think that just £30,000 for charity from 300,000 visitors would be either 'realistic' or satisfactory?
+The Manchester Update article adds: 'with ticket sales at this stage looking extremely robust, the Operation Fundraiser target of £30,000 to charities and organisations looks realistic.'
+Did the person who wrote this really think that just £30,000 for charity from 300,000 visitors would be either 'realistic' or satisfactory?
 That would be an average of 10p for charity from each visitor...

 THE PARADE

-My analysis of the rather short parade route, which has always followed one of two different routes, and was just 2,270 yards/1.3 miles long in 2007, suggests that probably only 50,000 people are on the narrow city streets watching it.
+My analysis of the rather short parade route, which has always followed one of two different routes, and was just 2,270 yards/1.3 miles long in 2007, suggests that less than 50,000 people are on the narrow city streets watching it.
 Many of whom have also bought a ticket to get into the gay village.
 So where were the 300,000 people in 2003?
-The answer is, they never existed.
+The answer is, they didn't exist.

 The streets are only about 15 yards wide from building to building along almost the entire parade route.
 The crowd figures the organisers and some sections of the media quote (often 200,000 or 250,000 here in the Manchester Evening News) are physically impossible, even if the full width of every street (pavement and road) was filled with people along the entire parade route.